-I became fascinated with the power of food and nutrition 10 years ago after years of research, self-experimentation and support from alternative health care practitioners led to recovery and (mostly) remission from years of debilitating symptoms related to a diagnosis of Ulcerative Colitis, an autoimmune Irritable Bowel Disease (IBD).
-During that time my love of running and physical activity was severely limited which contributed to some really low periods in my life.
-But eventually I learned about the link between the gut and the mind, how healing is not about one thing but looking at all aspects of your life and began to chart my own course.
+I became aware of the power of food and nutrition 10 years ago, after years of unsuccessful allopathic treatment for my ulcerative colitis (an inflammatory bowel disease with roots in autoimmunity) led me to seek out alternative approaches.
+Research, self-experimentation and support from alternative health care providers (pretty much all of them - naturopaths, acupuncturists, RMTs, osteopaths etc) led to recovery and remission from years of debilitating symptoms.
+During that time I learned more about the link between the gut and the mind, and how healing is not about one thing but rather about looking at all aspects of your life, whether you like it or not.

 R.H.N.
-(Honours), Registered Holistic Nutritionist Diploma, Canadian School of Natural Nutrition, March 2017
+(Honours), Registered Holistic Nutritionist Diploma, Canadian School of Natural Nutrition, Vancouver, Canada.
+March 2017.

-D.Env., Doctorate in Environmental Science.
+D.Env., Doctorate in Environmental Science and Engineering.
 School of Public Health.
 University of California at Los Angeles, USA.
 February 2009.

 M.Sc., Biological Sciences.
 University of Guelph, Ontario, Canada, December 2000.